-By placing an InsightXE cookie on the computers used by panel members, modified to include the ORVESTO identification number, we are able to use the InsightXE data capturing to monitor the surf patterns of a statistical sample (the panel) about whom we know a lot of other things.
+By placing an InsightXE cookie on the computers used by panel members, modified to include the ORVESTO respondent identification number, we are able to use the InsightXE data capturing to monitor the surf patterns of a statistical sample (the panel) about which we know a lot of other things.

-Banner measurements and optimisation
+Banner Measurements and Direct Response optimisation

-the InsightXE traffic Alongside measurement RealMedia also offers banner management systems for the websites - the selling side of the process (OpenAdstream) and for the agencies, the buying side (OpenAdvertiser).
-These systems too are cookie-based and the work to integrate them and turn them into one single platform has come a long way.
+Alongside the InsightXE traffic measurement RealMedia also offers banner management systems for the websites - the selling side of the process (OpenAdstream) and for the agencies- the buying side (OpenAdvertiser).
+These systems too are cookie based and the work to integrate them and turn them into one single platform has come a long way.
 In fact InsightXE and OpenAdstream are already integrated in a way allowing for behavioural targeting.
 The way this works can be illustrated by an example.
 Say a website has sold out the advertisement space in the Economy section.
-The website could then group the visitors (cookies) that have visited the Economy section at least X times the past X periods and then direct banners to that group wherever they are on the site.
-This way advertisers can find the same target group as on the Economy section without actually placing a banner in the sold out section.
+The website could then group the visitors (cookies) that have visited the Economy section at least X times in the past X periods and then direct banners to that group wherever they are on the site.
+This way advertisers can find the same target group as on the Economy section without actually placing a banner on the sold out section.
 This concept is called InsightACT.

-As the different RealMedia system converges they will automatically pick up the traffic of panel members.
-That means we will be able to provide TGI data on actual banner level.
+As the different RealMedia systems converge they will automatically pick up the traffic of panel members.
+That means we will be able to provide TGI data at the actual banner level.

-The Sesame media planning platform
+The Sesame multimedia planning platform